firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

 > [!CAUTION]
 >
 > Always make sure your private key is within the .gitignore'd `.env` file, nowhere else!
-To be even safer, you can use a throwaway wallet, you can always transfer your rewards to a main wallet afterwards.
+To be even safer, you can use a throw-away wallet, you can always transfer your claimed rewards to a main wallet afterwards.

 ### 4. Setup LLM Provider